Scan to download

 Luba: I think Earn was acquired by Coinbase?

 Haseeb: Earn was acquired by Coinbase.
 I left Earn to start a startup, and that startup received acquisition offers, one of which was from Coinbase.
-So I initially met Naval to consult him on how to handle that potential acquisition conversation.
-He persuaded me, "Oh, you don’t want to join that company."
-I said, "Then what should I do?
-That’s why I’m here."
+So I initially met Naval to consult him on how to handle this potential acquisition conversation.
+He persuaded me, oh, you don’t want to join that company.
+I said, well, what should I do?
+That’s why I came here.

-He said, "If you get acquired by Coinbase, it’ll be boring.
-You’ll be working under the compliance department.
+He said, if you get acquired by Coinbase, it will be boring.
+You’ll be working in compliance.
 Coinbase is run by lawyers.
-It’ll be boring.
-You should become an investor."
-I said, "Become an investor?
+It will be boring.
+You should become an investor.
+I said, become an investor?
 I’m not; I don’t know how to invest.
 I only buy index funds.
-I’m not the type of person to be an investor.
-I know nothing about finance."
-He said, "That’s okay; you don’t even need to know finance.
-Investing, learning the mechanisms of investing is actually quite easy.
+I’m not the type of investor.
+I know nothing about finance.
+He said, it’s okay; you don’t even need to understand finance.
+Investing, learning the mechanisms of investing is actually easy.
 I can teach you the mechanisms of investing.
 What’s hard is judgment.
-Judgment is scarce, not investment knowledge."
-So he ultimately persuaded me to become an investor, which is why I set aside my startup and turned to the investment side.
+Judgment is scarce, not investment knowledge.
+So he ultimately convinced me to become an investor, which is why I set aside my startup and turned to the investing side.

 But at that time, I thought I wouldn’t be an investor forever.
 I thought I would be an investor for a while.
 I would make some money.
 But obviously, being an investor is a bit awkward.
 It’s not the coolest thing you can do.
 The real thing, the truly important thing, is to start a company.
-Obviously, I would do that; I would hang around for a while, and then I would start another company.
-But what I didn’t know was that the place I would end up starting a company was actually in venture capital.
+Obviously, I would do that; I would hang around for a while, and then I would go start another company.
+But what I didn’t know was that the place I would end up founding a company would actually be in venture capital.

-Luba: Is investing still a bit awkward now?
+Luba: Is investing still a bit awkward for you now?

-Luba: But I feel like in the current VC deal competition, doing that is too difficult.
+Luba: But I think in the current VC deal competition being so fierce, it’s too hard to do that.
 There are so many VCs.

 Haseeb: Of course.
 That’s why very few VCs are competitive.
 What do you think others are doing?

-Luba: If you don’t treat it as a winning game, how can you make money through VC?
+Luba: If you don’t treat it as a game to win, how can you make money through VC?

 Haseeb: Understanding some of the economics of VC is important.
 First and foremost, many VC funds are smaller funds.
-If you raise $50 million and charge a 2% management fee, that’s $1 million a year.
-That $1 million a year is not just your salary.
+If you raise $50 million and charge a 2% management fee, that means you have $1 million a year.
+This $1 million a year is not just your salary.
 It’s the total amount you pay for all salaries and any other expenses not covered by fund fees.
-So you hire people, hire a CFO, hire someone to handle investments, operations, etc. You might take home $500,000 a year.
+So you hire people, hire a CFO, hire someone to handle investments, operations, etc. Maybe you can take home $500,000 a year.
 So a three-person fund with a $50 million fund is not a big fund.
 That’s a small fund.
 Many people can raise $50 million, hire two people, and take home $500,000.
 That’s a pretty decent salary for anyone.
-You can coast; you don’t have to be very competitive; you don’t have to win every deal.
+You can coast along; you don’t have to be very competitive; you don’t have to win every deal.

 Luba: Then you’re most likely co-investing in deals rather than leading them.

-Haseeb: Yes, you’re not leading; at that scale, you don’t have to compete for allocations with everyone.
-You can get some things, but you’ll be excluded from most hot deals; Sequoia will win, A16Z will win.
+Haseeb: Yes, you’re not leading; at this scale, you don’t have to compete for allocations with everyone.
+You can get some, but you’ll be excluded from most hot deals; Sequoia will win, A16z will win.
 But that’s not my concern.
-I’m not A16Z.
+I’m not A16z.
 Even many partners at large firms are like that.

 For me, the way I operate, I don’t play VC like that.
 The people at Dragonfly don’t play VC like that.
-If they think that way, then this isn’t the place for them.
+If they think that way, then this place isn’t right for them.
 So that’s how I built this company.
 That’s why, although VC is awkward, I think the way we do VC is not awkward.
 But from the outside, you can’t tell the difference.

 I’m Haseeb, and I’m Awesome